carnotweat/remoteflake/README.md

   - configuration.nix is like ~/.config
 - why not take every overlay to ~/.config
   - I am not in to too many files for sysops, even if the situtation arisres
-  , I d go with too manybranches.
+  , I d go with too many branches.
+- why not direnv
+  - By exatension, I avoid converting a dir to flake project everytime I use a flake.nix
 - todo
   - overlay
 	- nur
 	- devshell
+	- flake-utils
 - what is not there
   - home manager
   - darwin